SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This document shows you how to create a monitor.
+This topic shows you how to create a monitor.

 ## Step 1: Open New Monitor window